Arjun Mani

 profile pic

 Hi there! 👋 I am a PhD student in Computer Science at Columbia University, where I work in machine learning.
-I am broadly interested in developing AI systems that can understand, predict, and design the physical world.
-My research interests include learned physical simulation, computational design, 3D learning and representations, and AI4Science.
-I'm fortunate to be advised by Carl Vondrick and Rich Zemel, and supported by an NSF Fellowship.
+I am broadly interested in developing AI systems that are capable of design and invention.
+My research interests include experimental design, learned physical simulation, and AI4Science.
+I'm fortunate to be advised by Carl Vondrick and Richard Zemel.
+My research has received support from an NSF Fellowship.

-Previously, I completed my Bachelors in Computer Science at Princeton University, with a minor in Applied Math.
-I had the pleasure of working with Olga Russakovsky in the Princeton Visual AI Lab and Ryan Adams.
+Previously, I completed my BSE in Computer Science at Princeton University, with a minor in Applied Mathematics.
+I had the pleasure of working with Olga Russakovsky in the Princeton Visual AI Lab and Ryan P. Adams.
 I also spent a summer at Google.
+Here is my CV.

-I am trained in Indian Classical Music and perform concerts.
+I am trained in Carnatic (South Indian Classical) vocal music.
 Music page coming soon!

 Research